 against him.
 I'd see them in the various news, blog and media forums

 coming up with any excuse, not only not to support him, but to vote

 I couldn't understand that.
 I could see

-it if it was some of the other past Libertarian Party candidates like Mike Badnarik or even the late Harry Browne, neither of who had even served on a city council, but
+it if it was some of the other past Libertarian Party candidates like Mike Badnarik or even the late Harry Browne, neither of who hadn't even so much served on a city council, but

-this is a prior two- term Governor labeled by one journalist back in the day as “...the most popular governor in America”.
+this was a prior two- term Governor labeled by one journalist back in the day as “...the most popular governor in America”.

-many people are devoted to Republicans and Democrats.
-What gives?
+many people are devoted to Republicans and Democrats?
 I decided to write an analysis, thinking it

 would be something so eye opening and hard hitting that magazines

 such as Reason and Liberty would be begging to publish it.